And he knew her not till she brought forth her firstborn son:

 Anyway, many Protestants contend that the grammatical structure of the verse (heos hou) indicates that the action or state (Mary’s virginity) of the first clause discontinues after the event (birth of Jesus).
 However, heos hou can be used interchangeably with heos and mean the same thing “up to the time of.”
 We find another example in the NT: ‘But when Paul had appealed to be kept in custody for the decision of the emperor, I commanded him to be held until (heos hou) I could send him to Caesar” (Acts 25:21).
 We know for a fact that the apostle remained in custody after he was sent to Caesar; he was held while en-route to Rome (Acts 27:1) and for a short time after he arrived there (Acts 29:16).
 Thus, the action of the main clause (the command to be held in custody) did not necessarily cease upon the pivotal event (being sent to Caesar) in the linear course of time.
 Paul was no more sent to Caesar free of his chains at any point than Mary was no longer a virgin sometime after the birth of Christ.

 Still, one could easily have the impression that Matthew is implying Joseph and Mary had marital relations after Jesus was born when he reads the text in modern English and even with preconceived notions.
 But the word “until” does not reference the future in the ancient Greek and Hebrew languages and it might not even in modern English use, depending on the speaker’s intention.
 For instance: “After the teacher had left the classroom, the students did not make any noise until he returned.”
 The speaker could mean in all probability that the students worked quietly after the teacher had left the classroom and continued to work quietly before or up until he returned.
-He doesn’t necessarily have to mean that the students became noisy after the teacher returned or when she returned.
+He doesn’t necessarily have to mean that the students became noisy after the teacher returned.

 Likewise, Matthew mustn’t necessarily mean to imply that Mary and Joseph had no conjugal relations until after Jesus was born (Joseph did not know Mary – he knew her not – until (heos hou) the birth of her firstborn son.) but must mean they never “came together” before he was conceived to underscore the Messiah’s divinity.
 After all, the couple had celebrated their second and final marriage ceremony (Nisuin) about the time Jesus was born.
 He was understood to be “the carpenter’s son” (Mt 13:55).